Besançon: Museums and galleries

 There are five museums in Besançon that all bear the designation "Museum of France".
 Besançon has one of the finest city art galleries in France outside Paris.
 The Museum of Fine Arts and Archeology, created in 1694, was the first museum created in France and predates The Louvre by almost a century.
 It has benefited from a remarkable series of bequests over time.

 In the 1960s the architect Luis Miquel, a pupil of Le Corbusier, totally rebuilt the building.
 The building's interior takes the form of a gently rising concrete walkway that takes visitors up from classical antiquity to the modern age.
 Among the museum's treasures are a fine collection of classical antiquities and ancient Egyptian artifacts, as well as a very rich collection of paintings including works by Bellini, Bronzino, Tintoretto, Titian, Rubens, Jordaens, Ruisdael, Cranach, Zurbarán, Goya, Philippe de Champaigne, Fragonard, Boucher, David, Ingres, Géricault, Courbet, Constable, Bonnard, Matisse, Picasso and many others.

 The Musée du Temps (Museum of Time), inaugurated in 2002, was formerly the City's History Museum.
 Located in the Granvelle Palace, its concept is unique in Europe, grouping watch collections (watches, sundials, hourglasses, all means of measuring time ...) and the funds of the history museum (paintings, engravings).
 In addition, three museums are grouped inside the Vauban citadel.

 The Museum of Resistance and Deportation has been open since 1971 and is one of the largest in its category at the national level.
 It consists of twenty rooms, retracing the themes related to the Second World War (Nazism, the Occupation, the Vichy regime, the Resistance, Liberation, Deportation) through photographs, texts, documents and original collectibles.
 The establishment also has two rooms dedicated to artists whose works were made in concentration camps.

 The Comtois Museum, installed in 1961 in the Royal Front, presents regional arts and traditions through sixteen permanent exhibition halls with collections of more than 20,000 objects, mainly from the nineteenth and early twentieth centuries.

 The Museum of Natural History, created in 1959 under the leadership of Mayor Jean Minjoz, presents varied backgrounds in a small evolutionary course around collections of natural sciences (naturalized animals, herbaria ...); it also presents live animals in four sectors (zoo, insectarium, noctarium and aquarium).
 Besançon is also home to the birthplace of Victor Hugo, presenting the humanist political commitment of the writer.
-The Cité des Arts exhibits part of the works of the regional fund of contemporary art of Burgundy-Franche-Comté.
+The Cité des Arts exhibits part of the works of the regional fund of contemporary art of Franche-Comté.